 WHEN TO VISIT BLACKDOWN TABLELAND

-Blackdown Tableland was the first stop on our winter Queensland road trip last year, and not surprisingly, the weather was on the cold(er) side.
+Blackdown Tableland was the first stop on one of our winter Queensland road trips, and not surprisingly, the weather was on the cold(er) side.

 Being up high up, and coupled with Blackdown Tableland having its own special eco-system, we found ourselves camping in fog, mud and intermittent drizzle.
 It somehow added to the atmosphere though I’m sure it’s equally splendid on a blue sky day.

-You may want to avoid summer as even up on the plateau, the temperatures can be steamy and might be less than comfortable.
-Blackdown Tableland is said to be cooler than the surrounding plains though so you might find it bearable.
+You may want to avoid summer as even up on the plateau, the temperatures can be steamy.
+But Blackdown Tableland is also cooler than the surrounding plains so you might find it bearable.

 There is only one camping area (Munall camping area) at Blackdown Tableland.
-There are two loops, with the second one only suitable for 4WD vehicles.
+There are two loops, with the second loop only suitable for 4WD vehicles.

 Camping here is very basic and that pretty much means there are just a couple of drop toilets available.
 There is no water at Blackdown Tableland so come prepared.
 Ensure you’re camping responsibly.